guptadev21/guptadev21/README.md

 <!-- [Insert any additional technologies or tools you use here.] -->

-## 🌱 I'm currently learning web development and exploring field of hacking.
+## 🌱 I'm currently learning

+ web development, network analysis and cryptography.

 <!-- [Insert the topics or skills you're currently learning.] -->